thinkocapo/replay/README.md

 `localhost:3001/impersonator` will load an event from the database and forward it (by http) to your Sentry instance.

+'STEP1' endpoints require an sdk that sends an event to them

+'STEP2' endpoints you can hit yourself from Postman

+you may have to `sudo service postgresql stop` to free up 5432 on your machine

 ## Gor Middleware
 There is a `middleware.go` in this project that's for for sniffing events traffic on the port that Sentry is listening on.
 It is not a proxy.
 It is not fully working yet.